Thangal Kunju Musaliar College of Engineering

-The Thangal Kunju Musaliar College of Engineering, commonly known as TKMCE, is the first government-aided engineering institution in the Indian state of Kerala inaugurated on 3 July 1958.
-It is the first Government aided engineering college in Kerala.
-The institution is affiliated to KTU.
+The Thangal Kunju Musaliar College of Engineering, commonly known as TKMCE, is the first government-aided engineering institution in the Indian state of Kerala, with foundation stone laid on 2nd February 1956, and inaugurated on 3 July 1958.
 The campus is located in Karicode, approximately 6 km away from Kollam, Kerala, India.
-The college is affiliated to APJ Abdul Kalam Technological University since its inception in 2015.
+The college was affiliated to Kerala University before getting changed to APJ Abdul Kalam Technological University when it was formed in 2015.
+UGC conferred autonomous status to the institution in 2022.

 History

 The college was founded by the TKM Educational Trust, an organization established by Thangal Kunju Musaliar.
 The college's foundation stone was laid on 3 February 1956 by Rajendra Prasad, the first President of India, and was inaugurated by Humayun Kabir, the Cabinet Minister for Scientific and Cultural Affairs, on 3 July 1958.
 The institution then went on to become the first government-aided institution in the state of Kerala.

 Campus

 The college is located at Karicode, a suburb town of the coastal city of Kollam on the Kollam- Sengottai NH-208 road.
 The college is 6 kilometres away from Kollam city centre (Chinnakada), and 2.2 kilometres from Kallumthazham junction.